The Construction Industry and Asbestos Exposure

 The mineral can be found in several other products as well.
 Contaminated products are relatively safe unless the asbestos fibers can be expelled into the air.

-Dangerous asbestos exposure occurs among a variety of construction trades.
+Dangerous asbestos exposure occurs in a variety of construction trades.
 Additionally, some of these trades can also fit into other industries.

 Construction trades at risk for prolonged exposure are: